avast/retdec-regression-tests-framework/README.md

   clang_dir = /path/to/clang
   ; Path to the cloned repository containing regression tests. tests_root_dir = /path/to/retdec-regression-tests
-  ; Path to the RetDec's build directory. retdec_build_dir = /path/to/retdec/build
   ; Path to the RetDec's installation directory. retdec_install_dir = /path/to/retdec/installed
-  ; Path to the cloned RetDec repository. retdec_repo_dir = /path/to/retdec
   ```

 * Additionally, if you plan to run tests for our IDA plugin, you have to also include the following settings into the `[runner]` section of the `config_local.ini` file: